Haohong Lin

 Biography

-I am a final-year PhD student of SafeAI Lab at Carnegie Mellon University, and a Master in Machine Learning at School of Computer Science, advised by Professor Ding Zhao.
-I also work closely with Professor Bo Li and Huan Zhang from UIUC.
-My current research interest lies in the model-centric, data-centric and preference-centric approaches for reinforcement learning on foundation model reasoning, with some exciting applications in autonomous driving and embodied agents.
+I’m an ML researcher and practitioner at Tesla AI, working on the FSD.
+Prior to my full-time career at Tesla, I was a PhD student at SafeAI Lab and a Master in Machine Learning at School of Computer Science of Carnegie Mellon University, advised by Professor Ding Zhao.
+I also worked closely with Professor Bo Li from UIUC.
+My research interest lies in the causality-driven approaches for safe and generalizable Physical AI systems, with some exciting applications in autonomous driving and embodied agents.
+During my PhD, I’ve spent my summers/falls as research intern at NVIDIA, Waymo, Cruise, and MERL.
 Prior to CMU, I receive my B.S.
 Degree with highest honor in Automation (Robotics Track) from Zhejiang University in 2021.

 Education